metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

+Required:

+- `remote_write` (Attributes List) RemoteWrite list of victoria metrics /some other remote write system for vm it must looks like: http://victoria-metrics-single:8429/api/v1/write or for cluster different url https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmagent#splitting-data-streams-among-multiple-systems (see [below for nested schema](#nestedatt--spec--remote_write))

 Optional:

 - `a_pi_server_config` (Attributes) APIServerConfig allows specifying a host and auth methods to access apiserver.
 If left empty, VMAgent is assumed to run inside of the cluster and will discover API servers automatically and use the pod's CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/. (see [below for nested schema](#nestedatt--spec--a_pi_server_config))
 - `additional_scrape_configs` (Attributes) AdditionalScrapeConfigs As scrape configs are appended, the user is responsible to make sure it is valid.
 Note that using this feature may expose the possibility to break upgrades of VMAgent.
 It is advised to review VMAgent release notes to ensure that no incompatible scrape configs are going to break VMAgent after the upgrade. (see [below for nested schema](#nestedatt--spec--additional_scrape_configs))
 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `arbitrary_fs_access_through_s_ms` (Attributes) ArbitraryFSAccessThroughSMs configures whether configuration based on a service scrape can access arbitrary files on the file system of the VMAgent container e.g. bearer token files. (see [below for nested schema](#nestedatt--spec--arbitrary_fs_access_through_s_ms))
+- `arbitrary_fs_access_through_s_ms` (Attributes) ArbitraryFSAccessThroughSMs configures whether configuration based on EndpointAuth can access arbitrary files on the file system of the VMAgent container e.g. bearer token files, basic auth, tls certs (see [below for nested schema](#nestedatt--spec--arbitrary_fs_access_through_s_ms))
 - `claim_templates` (Attributes List) ClaimTemplates allows adding additional VolumeClaimTemplates for VMAgent in StatefulMode (see [below for nested schema](#nestedatt--spec--claim_templates))
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the vmagent object, which shall be mounted into the vmagent Pods. will be mounted at path /etc/vm/configs
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/configs/CONFIGMAP_NAME folder
 - `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
+- `config_reloader_image_tag` (String) ConfigReloaderImageTag defines image:tag for config-reloader container
+- `config_reloader_resources` (Attributes) ConfigReloaderResources config-reloader container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--config_reloader_resources))
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
 It can be useful for proxies, backup, etc.
+- `disable_self_service_scrape` (Boolean) DisableSelfServiceScrape controls creation of VMServiceScrape by operator for the application.
+Has priority over 'VM_DISABLESELFSERVICESCRAPECREATION' operator env variable
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
-- `dns_policy` (String) DNSPolicy set DNS policy for the pod
+- `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `enforced_namespace_label` (String) EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert and metric that is user created.
 The label value will always be the namespace of the object that is being created.
 - `external_labels` (Map of String) ExternalLabels The labels to add to any time series scraped by vmagent. it doesn't affect metrics ingested directly by push API's
-- `extra_args` (Map of String) ExtraArgs that will be passed to VMAgent pod for example remoteWrite.tmpDataPath: /tmp it would be converted to flag --remoteWrite.tmpDataPath=/tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to the application container for example remoteWrite.tmpDataPath: /tmp
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAgent pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be passed to the application container
-- `host_aliases` (Attributes List) HostAliases provides mapping between ip and hostnames, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `ignore_namespace_selectors` (Boolean) IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector settings from the podscrape and vmservicescrape configs, and they will only discover endpoints within their current namespace.
+- `ignore_namespace_selectors` (Boolean) IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector settings from scrape objects, and they will only discover endpoints within their current namespace.
 Defaults to false.
-- `image` (Attributes) Image - docker image settings for VMAgent if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings if no specified operator uses default version from operator config (see [below for nested schema](#nestedatt--spec--image))
 - `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `ingest_only_mode` (Boolean) IngestOnlyMode switches vmagent into unmanaged mode it disables any config generation for scraping Currently it prevents vmagent from managing tls and auth options for remote write
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g. fetch secrets for injection into the vmagent configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
 - `inline_relabel_config` (Attributes List) InlineRelabelConfig - defines GlobalRelabelConfig for vmagent, can be defined directly at CRD. (see [below for nested schema](#nestedatt--spec--inline_relabel_config))
 - `inline_scrape_config` (String) InlineScrapeConfig As scrape configs are appended, the user is responsible to make sure it is valid.
 Note that using this feature may expose the possibility to break upgrades of VMAgent.
 It is advised to review VMAgent release notes to ensure that no incompatible scrape configs are going to break VMAgent after the upgrade. it should be defined as single yaml file. inlineScrapeConfig: | - job_name: 'prometheus' static_configs: - targets: ['localhost:9090']
 - `insert_ports` (Attributes) InsertPorts - additional listen ports for data ingestion. (see [below for nested schema](#nestedatt--spec--insert_ports))
 - `license` (Attributes) License allows to configure license key to be used for enterprise features.
 Using license key is supported starting from VictoriaMetrics v1.94.0.
-See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+See [here](https://docs.victoriametrics.com/enterprise) (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `log_format` (String) LogFormat for VMAgent to be configured with.
 - `log_level` (String) LogLevel for VMAgent to be configured with.
 INFO, WARN, ERROR, FATAL, PANIC
 - `max_scrape_interval` (String) MaxScrapeInterval allows limiting maximum scrape interval for VMServiceScrape, VMPodScrape and other scrapes If interval is higher than defined limit, 'maxScrapeInterval' will be used.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state Has no effect for VLogs and VMSingle
 - `min_scrape_interval` (String) MinScrapeInterval allows limiting minimal scrape interval for VMServiceScrape, VMPodScrape and other scrapes If interval is lower than defined limit, 'minScrapeInterval' will be used.
 - `node_scrape_namespace_selector` (Attributes) NodeScrapeNamespaceSelector defines Namespaces to be selected for VMNodeScrape discovery.
 Works in combination with Selector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--node_scrape_namespace_selector))
 - `node_scrape_relabel_template` (Attributes List) NodeScrapeRelabelTemplate defines relabel config, that will be added to each VMNodeScrape. it's useful for adding specific labels to all targets (see [below for nested schema](#nestedatt--spec--node_scrape_relabel_template))
 - `node_scrape_selector` (Attributes) NodeScrapeSelector defines VMNodeScrape to be selected for scraping.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--node_scrape_selector))
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `override_honor_labels` (Boolean) OverrideHonorLabels if set to true overrides all user configured honor_labels.
-If HonorLabels is set in ServiceScrape or PodScrape to true, this overrides honor_labels to false.
+If HonorLabels is set in scrape objects to true, this overrides honor_labels to false.
 - `override_honor_timestamps` (Boolean) OverrideHonorTimestamps allows to globally enforce honoring timestamps in all scrape configs.
 - `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))